top of page

 Instructions for Moving Forward

-Take Your Time: Don't rush the decision.
+Take Your Time: If possible and you are not in immediate danger, don't rush the decision.
 Allow yourself the time and space to thoroughly evaluate your situation.

 Prioritize Self-care: Focus on self-care throughout this process, ensuring you maintain your physical and emotional health.